Advanced Braille

 Description

 This course is designed for educators who need advanced instruction in contracted Unified English Braille (UEB) and the formats in which it is transcribed.
-The course consists of two video conference sessions with four additional lessons to be completed independently between.
+The course consists of three hybrid and/or online sessions with additional assignments to be completed independently between.
 The course will briefly review the content of the lessons one through six and provide in-depth coverage of lessons seven through nineteen of the NLS Braille Transcribing Course, National Library Service for the Blind and Physically Handicapped, Library of Congress.
-Participants will have sessions for independent and group work via video conferencing and will apply their updated knowledge as they read, write, and proofread braille literary material.
-Students will be using a combination of methods including lecture, hands-on braille writing using 6-key input, tactile readings, games involving reading braille, independent work, and group work via video conferencing.
+Students will be using a combination of methods including lecture, hands-on braille writing using 6-key input, tactile readings, games involving reading braille, independent work, and group work via video conferencing as they apply their knowledge to read, write, and proofread literary braille materials.

 Objectives